forcedotcom/cli/releasenotes/sf/README.md

 * FIX: Running multiple commands that set an alias in parallel, such as `org create scratch --alias`, now correctly set the aliases for all the commands.
 Previously only one alias would be set.
 (GitHub issue [#1806](https://github.com/forcedotcom/cli/issues/1806), sfdx-core PR [#842](https://github.com/forcedotcom/sfdx-core/pull/842))

+* FIX: When running `project deploy start` with the `--json` flag, you can now also use the `--junit` and `--coverage-formatters` flags to output JUnit local test results.
+Previously the results weren't created if you specified `--json`.
+(GitHub issue [#2172](https://github.com/forcedotcom/cli/issues/2172), plugin-deploy-retrieve PR [#650](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/650))

 ## 1.81.0 (June 7, 2023) [stable]

 ANNOUNCEMENTS: